willosborne/FrogPuzzle/notes.md

 - Logs
 - Sinking lilypads

+## To do
+- Undo bug
+  - Multiple frogs
+  - Can get stuck after an undo
+  - Seems to only happen on levels after the first one

 ## Core ideas
 - Frog jumps around from one square to another
 - Entire screen is pond, with small islands dotted around